sotnir/git-course/_episodes/01-local.md

 Don't worry -- we'll talk more about branches later).

-For now, the important bit of information is that our file is listed as **Untracked** which means it is in our working directory but Git is not tracking it - that is, any changes made to this file will not be recorded by Git.
+For now, the important bit of information is that our file is listed as **Untracked**, meaning that it is in our working directory but Git is not tracking it, and therefore, any changes made to this file will not be recorded by Git.

 ## Add files to a Git repository

+### git add

 To tell Git about the file, we will use the `git add` command: